-We factor certain of our receivables pursuant to a number of factoring agreements with Faunus Group International ("FGI").
+Until October 31, 2008, we factored certain of our receivables pursuant to a number of factoring agreements with Faunus Group International ("FGI").
 Advances received pursuant to the agreement are secured by our accounts receivable and other assets of the Company.

 An initial factoring agreement was entered into on August 17, 2005 between FGI and Coda Octopus Group, Inc., for a maximum borrowing in the US of up to \$1 million.
-This agreement can be cancelled with three months' notice before each anniversary date.
-Subsequent agreements were added in November 2006 covering our UK businesses, Martech Systems Ltd and Coda Octopus Products Ltd, both of which are on the same terms as the original agreement, except for the initial term, which is a minimum of two years and these new agreements stipulate certain fees for termination prior to the two years.
+Subsequent agreements were added in November 2006 covering our UK businesses, Martech Systems Ltd and Coda Octopus Products Ltd.

-Over the course of the year, we factored invoices totaling \$5,088,665 in receivables and we received \$3,961,695 in proceeds from FGI.
-This compares with 2006, where we factored invoices totaling \$5,503,518 in receivables and we received \$5,172,774 in proceeds from FGI.
+Over the course of the year ended October 31, 2008, we factored invoices totaling \$7,545,200 in receivables and we received \$5,828,550 in proceeds from FGI.
+This compares with 2007, where we factored invoices totaling \$5,088,665 in receivables and we received \$3,961,695 in proceeds from FGI.

-Under the arrangement, FGI typically advances to the Company 80% of the total amount of accounts receivable factored.
-FGI retains 20% of the outstanding factored accounts receivable as a reserve, which it holds until the customer pays the factored invoice to FGI.
-The cost of funds for the accounts receivable portion of the borrowings with FGI is 1.85% for the initial 30 day credit period, up to a maximum of 45 days; thereafter, an additional fee of 0.5% is charged for each 10 day period.
+Under the arrangement, FGI typically advanced to the Company 80% of the total amount of accounts receivable factored.
+FGI retained 20% of the outstanding factored accounts receivable as a reserve, which it holds until the customer pays the factored invoice to FGI.
+The cost of funds for the accounts receivable portion of the borrowings with FGI was 1.85% for the initial 30 day credit period, up to a maximum of 45 days; thereafter, an additional fee of 0.5% was charged for each 10 day period.

-On February 20, 2008, FGI, RBS and us entered into an intercreditor agreement regulating the priority of each creditors debts.
+On February 20, 2008, FGI, RBS and us entered into an intercreditor agreement regulating the priority of each creditor's debts.